 Lately it has been a little bit too silent in the FPV antenna market.
 Luckily TBS (Team Black Sheep) decided to break this silence and come out with a new antenna set, specifically designed for mini quads.
 The new TBS Triumph antenna has a unique design, which makes it hard to be mistake with everything you have seen in the FPV antenna market for now.

-This article is just a little write up of my impressions of the new TBS Triumph antenna set.
+This article is just a little write up of my impressions of the new TBS Triumph antenna set*.
 I own the antennas for about two months up to the point this review is written and had some time to test them out in multiple different scenarios.

 |Frequency range||5500 - 6000 MHz|

-|Price||~ 40 Euros|
+|Price||ca. 40 Euros|

-The Triumph antenna has been developed in a cooperation between FPV expert IBCrazy and Team Black Sheep.
+The Triumph antenna has been developed in a cooperation between FPV expert IBCrazy and Team Black Sheep*.
 The antennas come in a overall black design, which has some white / grey-ish prints on the antenna head.
 On the one hand the black color looks good on full CFK frames, on the other hand I already learnt the hard way, that having a colorful antenna makes it a whole lot easier, if it ever should get lost.
 (For those of you, who are interested: I lost the antenna mid-flight on a a field of dozen of acres of knee-heigh grass.
 Magically I was able to recover the missing antenna with the help of a decently priced metal detector.
 It took some thorough analysis of the FPV feed recording and some mad triangulation skills to narrow down the estimated location of the „antenna drop“.
 From there it was walking in circles and listening to a annoying beeping sound for the next 70 minutes.
 It still worked and I recovered the antenna in the end.
 It is now marked with some bright orange tape.)
 There now is an orange version of the TBS Triumph antenna* available that could have saved me some time and money, would it has been available by the time my quad decided to drop the Triumph.

 What’s in the box?

-The TBS Triumph antennas are delivered in the typical Team Black Sheep designed black cardboard box.
+The TBS Triumph antennas* are delivered in the typical Team Black Sheep designed black cardboard box.
 Inside you will find nothing but a pair of your new Triumph antennas and two RP-SMA to SMA adapters.
 Update: I am not certain you still will receive adapters with the current version (January 2019) of the antennas as TBS is offering different products with RP-SMA and SMA connectors.
 You have to choose, which one fits for you before you place your order.
 Of Course, you still can buy an adapter later on, if you should find yourself in the position of a setup change.